 After a prolonged period in which the distribution of income was remarkably stable, Canada—like many other industrialized countries—has experienced rising wage and income inequality since the late 1970s.
 Canada is in the middle of the pack in terms of income inequality compared to other OECD countries.
 The level of inequality is above that of most EU countries—especially the Scandinavian countries—but below that of others, such as Australia, Italy, Japan, the UK, and the US.
 Similarly, the extent to which inequality increased since the mid-1980s is average for the OECD, although in this case the countries that had larger increases include low-inequality countries, like Sweden, Finland, Denmark, and Germany, as well as Japan and the US .
 However, some features of the Canadian experience are unique.

-Both the individual and family income measures illustrate a striking feature of Canada’s experience that contrasts with trends in many other countries—income inequality stopped rising in the late 1990s, and remained relatively steady thereafter.
-Despite a modest increase in the Gini coefficient during the 2008–2009 financial crisis, its 2015 value is the same as in 1999.
+Both the individual and family income measures illustrate a striking feature of Canada's experience that contrasts with trends in many other countries—income inequality stopped rising around the turn of the century, and remained stable or declined somewhat thereafter.
+Despite a modest increase in the Gini coefficient during the 2008–2009 financial crisis, its 2019 value is lower than in the late 1990s.

-A recent comprehensive examination of Canada’s experience with income inequality attributes this leveling off of inequality growth to two principal factors .
+A comprehensive examination of Canada's experience with income inequality attributes this leveling off of inequality growth to two principal factors .
 One is the behavior of minimum wages, which vary by province in Canada.
 After falling during most of the 1980s and 1990s, real minimum wages have risen steadily since the early 2000s.
 Comparing the observed wage distribution in 2015 to an estimated counterfactual distribution in the absence of the increases in minimum wages concludes that these minimum wage increases had a large impact at the bottom of the wage distribution, especially in the bottom decile .
+Particularly large minimum wage increases have occurred since 2015.

 The second contributing factor was the resource boom that began in the late 1990s and lasted until mid-2014.
 Although the economic effects of this boom were regionally concentrated, its impacts were large enough to have significant effects at the national level .
 The boom “lifted all boats” and had especially large impacts on wages for those with high school education or less.
-Indeed, if one focuses on Ontario and Quebec—Canada’s two most populous provinces—since 2000 income inequality increased in these non-resource-intensive regions in a manner similar to that of the US.
+Indeed, if Ontario and Quebec—Canada's two most populous provinces—are focussed on, since 2000 income inequality increased in these non-resource-intensive regions in a manner similar to that of the US.

 Polarization of Canada's labor market